 Of 119 races for deputy, 25 had to be re-run after voting centers were ransacked or votes were thrown out due to fraud in the chaotic August vote.
 In three of Haiti’s ten departments, final senate results were postponed pending the outcome of the electoral reruns.
 But on Sunday, only 8 centers were closed, according to the government.

 Haiti has had no parliament since a political crisis sparked its dissolution last January, meaning the legislative vote is crucial.
-Haitians are also hoping the new president can bring an end to the poverty and chaos that plague the poorest country in the Americas.
+Haitians are also hoping the new president can bring an end to the poverty and chaos that has plagued the country.

 Prime Minister Evans Paul took to the radio in the afternoon to congratulate the police on the improvements.
 Criticized for passivity during the last election, the police took an active roll in maintaining order in polling centers.